 I had to laugh when I read this on Wikipedia "Its natural habitats are Mediterranean-type shrubby vegetation, rocky areas, rocky shores, sandy shores, rural gardens, pastureland, plantations and urban areas."
 They actually do live by the rocks in my yard, and on my patio.

 The story behind these Italian Wall Lizards is quite fascinating.
-Several years ago in the 1950s or 60s it is rumored that a local pet store at 21st and Gage either released these lizards in Topeka, or the lizards escaped.
+Several years ago in the 1950s or 60s it is rumored that a pet store either released these lizards, or the lizards escaped.
 Whatever the purpose behind it, the lizards appear to be well established in my backyard some 50 years later.
-You can read more about it at Alien Lizards of Topeka, KS.

 Gabriel's lizard, Mr. M. lives in the back door of our home that we never use.
 The screen door doesn't seal completely, so we keep a towel in it to block the weather.
 I think he finds it quite cozy.
 This lizard is also really shy.
 He is very inquisitive, but holds back.
 You will commonly find him peeking his head out of the crack where the step meets the house.
 He will rarely show his entire body to us unless he's seeking refuge in between the two doors.